Mission & Vision

 The Phinney Neighborhood Association (PNA) builds, engages and supports our diverse community through programs, services and activities that connect neighbors and foster civic engagement.

-We are known for our broad spectrum of quality programming and our capacity to be nimble, creative, and collaborative.
+The PNA is known for our broad spectrum of quality programming and our capacity to be nimble, creative, and collaborative.
 We are influential in fostering civic engagement and building community in northwest Seattle and beyond.

-We are financially stable with diverse funding sources and broad community support that keeps us independent and accountable to our community.
+The PNA is financially stable with diverse funding sources and broad community support that keeps us independent and accountable to our community.
 We creatively leverage our resources by partnering with community groups, organizations, local government, and businesses.

 PNA Welcomes Everyone